I'm just waiting for a couple things to be spit out from the printer, and I'll be right with you.

 Hi.

-Yes, uh good afternoon.
+Yes, good afternoon.

-Now, to use a perfect case study, I'd like to take for an example Obama's trip to the Middle East.
+Now, to use a perfect case study, I'd like to take, for an example, Obama's trip to the Middle East.

-Now, while every politician in Washington pontificates that American taxpayers should be used to prop up the state of Israel at the expense of American security and exposing us to reprisal from the Middle East, nobody in Washington will state unequivocally that the way for the United States to best use its resources and to protect itself from the terror and the terra feuds of the Middle East is to stop third world immigration and adopt a policy of neutrality in foreign affairs with regard to
+nobody in Washington will state unequivocally that the way for the United States to best use its resources and to protect itself from the terror and the terror feuds of the Middle East is to stop third world immigration and adopt a policy of neutrality in foreign affairs with regard to that region of the world.

 Now, in terms of politicians being tied to the media, now it just takes a brief example of how politics works.